geoserver/geoserver/doc/en/user/source/security/index.rst

 This section details the security subsystem in GeoServer, which is based on `Spring Security <http://static.springsource.org/spring-security/site/>`_.
 For web-based configuration, please see the section on :ref:`webadmin_security` in the :ref:`web_admin`.

-As of GeoServer 2.2.0, the security subsystem has been completely re-engineered, allowing for much more secure and flexible operations.
+As of GeoServer 2.2.0, the security subsystem has been completely re-engineered, providing a more secure and flexible security framework.

 .. toctree::
    :maxdepth: 2